sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=14p0iYO36tI&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-**Summary of Small-Cap Value Trading Strategy**
+### Summary of Article: Small Cap Effect (Small Cap Premium)

+#### Themes:
-1. **Small-Cap Effect Overview**: The small-cap effect, or small-cap premium, highlights that smaller companies tend to outperform larger ones over the long term.
-This phenomenon is integral to the Fama French Three Factor Model, which explains stock returns through size, value, and momentum factors.
+- **Small Cap Effect**: The phenomenon where smaller companies tend to outperform larger companies over the long term.

-2. **Historical Context**: Since 1940, small-cap value stocks have demonstrated superior performance compared to small-cap growth stocks.
-Historical data shows a $100 investment in small-cap value stocks grew to $276,000 by 2023, significantly outpacing the S&P 500's growth of $38,000 over the same period.

-3. **Strategy Components**:
+- **Historical Performance**: Since 1963, when JFK was President, small-cap stocks have shown strong performance.

+#### Trading Products:
-   - **Target Market Cap**: Focus on companies with a market capitalization under $1 billion.
+- **Small-Cap Stocks**: Focus on investing in smaller companies with growth potential.
-   - **Financial Health**: Invest in firms exhibiting a positive return on equity (ROE) over the past five years to ensure financial stability.
-   - **Investment Options**: Choose between individual high-quality small-cap stocks or ETFs tracking a small-cap value index for flexibility.

-4. **Performance Example**: The strategy's effectiveness is underscored by historical returns, illustrating potential benefits of focusing on smaller, financially healthy companies.

-This strategy emphasizes both size and quality, offering investors a structured approach to capitalize on the small-cap premium.
+#### Indicators:
+- **Value vs. Growth**: Historically, small-cap value stocks have outperformed small-cap growth stocks since 1940.

+#### Strategy Details:
+- **Investment Approach**: A modest investment of $100 in 1965 would grow to $276,000 today due to the compounded returns from investing in small-cap stocks.

+#### Backtest Performance:
+- **Historical Returns**: The article highlights strong historical returns for small-cap stocks since 1963.
+- **Value Outperformance**: Small-cap value stocks have consistently outperformed small-cap growth stocks over time.

+#### Conclusions:
+- **Long-Term Benefits**: Investing in small-cap stocks can lead to significant long-term growth and returns.
+- **Historical Consistency**: The small-cap premium has been a consistent factor in stock performance, supported by historical data.

+This summary captures the key points of the article without adding personal interpretations or extrapolations.
 </details>

 <details>